ShameekConyers/siclib/README.md

 # siclib

-A library of various things - with a focus on math.
+A C++ library of various things - with a focus on math.

+pysiclib is the python interface.

 ## Corresponding Project and Documentation
 Can be found here <a href ="https://shameekconyers.com/projects/siclib">here</a>